philipsoutham/py-mysql2pgsql/README.rst

     # if index_prefix is given, indexes will be created whith a name prefixed with index_prefix
     index_prefix:

-Pretty self explainitory right?
+Pretty self explanatory right?
 A couple things to note, first if `destination -> file` is populated all output will be dumped to the specified location regardless of what is contained in `destination -> postgres`.
 So if you want to dump directly to your server make sure